-(b) Building: As a matter of policy you should have Full Insurance risk over the dwelling and over the building and any other improvements on the property.
-Certain properties can't be insured, for e.g. those with a history of flooding, boarding houses and very old buildings.
+(b) Building: As a matter of policy you should have Full Insurance risk over the Buildings, farm houses and other improvements on the property.
+Certain properties can't be insured, for example those with a history of flooding, boarding houses and very old buildings.
 We suggest that you arrange insurance cover as soon as possible, with the cover to take effect on the date of settlement.
-If you are in any doubt about your ability to arrange full insurance acceptable to you and to your lender for a particular property you must check that it is insurable before the Agreement becomes unconditional.
-The policy must be in the names of the registered proprietors i.e. yourselves, company name, or the name of your trust and your Bank (if you are obtaining a mortgage) must be noted as first Mortgagee.
-Once you have arranged the insurance, please ask your insurer to email us a certificate of currency to our office, for our attention.
+If you are in any doubt about your ability to arrange full insurance acceptable to you and to your lender for a particular property you must check that it is insurable before the agreement becomes unconditional.
+The policy must be in the names of the registered proprietors ie yourselves, company name, or the name of your trust and your Bank (if you are obtaining a mortgage) must be noted as first Mortgagee.
+Once you have arranged the insurance, please ask your insurer to email the certificate of currency to our office, for our attention.
 Please note that we can't draw down your lender's finance without a copy of this insurance certificate so please ensure that you attend to this as soon as possible and follow up as necessary to avoid any difficulties on settlement.